 One does not even want to invest to slightly better items (like the Penny Black, Finnish roulettes etc.) worth a hundred or two.
 These can go up in value over the years, but only to such small degree that it might not necessarily even beat the inflation.

 If investing seriously, then one does acquire items worth 5-6 figures that have the potential to go up by several thousands (if not more).
 And this is where stamp investment companies come in with their portfolios; they provide a chance to own a small share of some extremely rare collectible and cash in when it’s sold on later date.

 And here lies the contradiction (and the risk) of seeing stamps as investment.
 Stamp collectors like me want to own the items.
 Touch them, feel them, have them at their hands.
 Investment programs don’t provide this option.
 What’s the purpose of having a collectible that is no longer a collectors item?
 I leave that for everyone to decide.
 My only advice with anyone considering investing to stamps would be a very simple “don’t“.

 About stamps as business

-Another opinion for real stamp market values comes from Glen Stephens, one of the best known stamp dealers worldwide.
-He said recently on StampBoards discussion forum topic:
+Another opinion of real world stamp market values comes from Glen Stephens, one of the best known stamp dealers worldwide.
+He wrote on StampBoards:

 So, several times a week I end up with near worthless junk, and you need to break the news to the owner of it.